Suri Krishnamma: Career

 Krishnamma studied Photography, Film and Television at Bournemouth and Poole College of Art and Design (now the Arts University Bournemouth), leaving with a BAFTA nomination for Mohammed's Daughter, then 3 years on the directing course at the National Film and Television School, collecting a second BAFTA nomination for Water's Edge.
 In 1989 he directed popular television drama series such as South of the Border (1989) and Spender (1991) before directing his first full-length film, O Mary This London, written by the Oscar nominated writer of My Left Foot, Shane Connaughton.
 His first global theatrical release was A Man of No Importance with Albert Finney and Brenda Fricker in 1994.

 Films

 In 1999, New Year's Day won Best UK Feature Film at the Raindance Film Festival in London and the Grand Prix at Yubari.
-He directed Good Sharma starring Billy Connolly and Joan Allen, Locked In (2009), Bad Karma, Australia (2011) with Ray Liotta and Dark Tourist (2012) with Melanie Griffith which won Michael Cudlitz the Total Film Award for Best Actor at Frightfest, London (2013).
+He directed Good Sharma starring Billy Connolly and Joan Allen, Locked In (2009) starring Ben Barnes, Bad Karma, Australia (2011) with Ray Liotta and Dark Tourist (2012) with Melanie Griffith which won Michael Cudlitz the Total Film Award for Best Actor at Frightfest, London (2013).